Nahal: Nahal group

+In addition, most of the Nahal group members have done a "year of service" (שנת שירות) prior to enlistment, enlisting afterwards with the same group with whom they did the year of service.

 The order of the periods is permanent, but there are changes in the length of the periods, in accordance with the recruitment cycles.
 Also, it is possible to have the unpaid military service period either at the beginning or at the end of each course.

 The military period

 During the first military period, the members of the Nahal group serve in the Nahal infantry brigade together.
-The male members have a combat service as part of the 50th battalion or Caracal Battalion, and the female members serve in the Caracal Battalion or in different positions in the Education and Youth Corps and the Nahal headquarters.
+The male members have a combat service as part of the 50th battalion, Caracal Battalion, or in different positions in the Education and Youth Corps, and the female members serve in the Caracal Battalion or in different positions in the Education and Youth Corps and the Nahal headquarters.
 As part of their service, the members of the same group are entitled to serve in the same military unit (the 50th battalion, in the Caracal Battalion and in basic training of the female soldiers and the non-combat soldiers), and to hold a group meeting once in a while.
 At the end of their military service, after the release of the female Nahal soldiers, the remaining Nahal members return for half a year of routine security measures activities.